 Wall Assisted Handstand Push-up

-Once you can do ten consecutive pike presses without too much trouble, you’re ready to try a full handstand push-up against a wall.
+Once you can do fifteen consecutive feet-elevated pike presses, you’re ready to try a full handstand push-up against a wall.
 Kick up into a handstand with your back slightly arched and your fingers spread out.
 Engage your core muscles and keep your body tight as you lower yourself down and press yourself up.
-Make sure you touch your head to the ground on every rep to ensure a full range of motion.
-You can also try touching your nose to the floor instead of the top of your head to allow yourself to go a bit lower.
+Make sure you touch your nose to the ground on every rep to ensure a full range of motion.

 Handstand Push-ups on Parallettes

 If you want a bigger range of motion for your handstand press, you’ve got a couple options.
 You could use a set of parallettes or you could set up two benches (or other sturdy objects) alongside each other with enough room for your head to fit in between.
 Any method that allows you to drop your head below your hands will add a new challenge to your handstand push-up.

 The freestanding handstand push-up requires tremendous strength, balance and total body control, so before you think about training for this move, I suggest getting to the point where you can do at least ten wall assisted handstand push-ups and hold a freestanding handstand for a minimum of thirty seconds.

 When performing handstand holds, I’ve often found it helpful to look in between my hands.
 With the freestanding handstand push-up however, I’ve found it better to look a few inches in front of my hands.
 Since the balance changes throughout the range of motion, I recommend practicing static holds at the bottom and middle positions of the range of motion to help train for this feat.